kobeodb/emergency-detection/README.md

 tree /f
 ```

-Start the project by navigating to the source folder.
-Once inside, run the main file by supplying the file you want to detect objects on.
-You can also supply the weights you put in your weights' directory.
-When no weights file is supplied, then the weights file is downloaded from yolo and defaults to yolo11.pt.
+You can run the `run.py` file by supplying the file you want to detect objects on.
+You can also supply the weights you put in your `weights` directory.
+When no weights file is supplied, then the weights file is downloaded from yolo and defaults to `yolo11.pt`.
 ```commandline
 # python run.py video_1.avi -w yolo11n.pt
 python run.py filename weights